-At the bare minimum you will need distilled water and biocide to create a water-cooling loop.
+At the bare minimum, you will need distilled water and biocide to create a water-cooling loop.
 This will be enough to get your pump started and have your liquid moving around and getting the heat from the blocks to the radiator.

-IMPORTANT: As I previously mentioned, the frequency that you flush your loop and change your fluids is related to the quality and type of your liquid so as a rule of thumb use this:
+As I previously mentioned, the frequency with that you flush your loop and change your fluids is related to the quality and type of your liquid so as a rule of thumb use this:

-If you use a dye, every 6 months.
+- If you use a dye, every 6 months.

-If you use a clear fluid, every 2 years.
+- If you use a clear fluid, every 2 years.

 In addition, some companies like Mayhems offer premixed solutions which are ready-to-use so you will not have to add the biocide yourself.
-Simply make sure that your loop is clean and pour it in the reservoir.
+Simply make sure that your loop is clean and pour it into the reservoir.

-At last, find a trusted seller to avoid issues like having your tube get discolored or dealing with a blockage of block fins since these are issues that have been reported by some users of premixed coolants.
+At last, find a trusted seller to avoid issues like having your tube gets discolored or dealing with a blockage of block fins since these are issues that have been reported by some users of premixed coolants.

 Why not just go for an AIO cooler?